Ovea/tajin/tajin-framework/README.md

     - Default: `3600`
     - Set it to `-1` for no eviction
     - Set it to `0` for no cache at all

+### tajin-async ###

+Adds asynchronous Event support in your project.
+This module contains a `Dispatcher` based on Google Guava `EventBus`.

+__Settings__

+ - `tajin.async.dispatcher.minPoolSize`: Specify the minimum pool size for async events
+    - Default: `0`
+ - `tajin.async.dispatcher.maxPoolSize`: Specify the maximum pool size for async events.
+If the pool size is reached, events will be dispatched on the same thread firing them.
+    - Default: `100`

+### tajin-all ###

+This is a bundle containing all Tajin modules at once.